SolaceProducts/pubsubplus-gke-quickstart/README.md

 * Install the Kubernetes [`kubectl`](//kubernetes.io/docs/tasks/tools/install-kubectl/ ) tool.
 * Install the [`gcloud`](//cloud.google.com/sdk/gcloud/) command-line tool and initialize it running `gcloud init`.
 * Create a GKE cluster.
 Ensure to meet [minimum CPU, Memory and Storage requirements](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) for the targeted PubSub+ configuration size.
-* Fetch the credentials for the GKE cluster.
+* Fetch the credentials of the GKE cluster.

 Commands can be executed either from your local command-line interface after installing above tools, or open a Google Cloud Shell from the Cloud Platform Console, which already has the tools available: